elmeilgyahmed/NOOR/README.md

 # Contributing (Optional)

 - We welcome contributions to the NOOR project!
-If you're interested, please refer to the contribution guidelines located within the repository.
+If you're interested contact me.

 ## Disclaimer